Hunting in South Africa

 How do I get there?

-We have no specific recommendation when it comes to choosing Airlines.
-We recommend that when your flight comes in late, that you stay over at a recommended guest house so that a DVS representative can pick you up in the morning.
-The Guest House or Oliver Tambo International is the pick-up point.
-Early booking is recommended as flights are crowded during the hunting season, and costs do rise the longer you wait.
+We have no specific recommendation when it comes to Airlines, but what we do recommend is that when your flight comes in late, that they stay over at recommended quest house for a DVS representative to come pick up in the morning.
+The Quest House or Oliver Tambo International is the pick-up point.
+Early booking is recommended as flights are crowded during the hunting season, and costs do rise the longer you wait.)

 Do you offer pick up / drop off at the airport?
 And how far of a drive to hunting area?